Import table

 clip0306clip0301

-Text filename - specifies the name and location of the input text file to be imported as a table.
-The file must be accessible and readable by the software.
+Text filename - specifies the path and filename of the input text file to import as a table.
+The file must be accessible from the current machine.
+Common file types include plain text files (.txt), tab-delimited exports, and comma-separated files (.csv).
+Use the file browser button to navigate to the file location.

 import-table-1